-The authorization basis process results in a set of documents that define how activities, and operations, and facilities control hazards within the bounds of regulatory requirements and acceptable risk.
-Examples of documents that collectively constitute an authorization basis include: a documented safety analysis; a safety assessment document; a technical safety requirements or similar document; an unreviewed safety question determination or other document(s) generated for maintaining the authorization basis; a safety evaluation report; NEPA documents and environmental permits; the Corporate Emergency Plan; the Site-Wide Environmental Impact Statement; and, explosives safety site plans.
+The authorization basis process results in a set of documents that define how hazards are controlled within the bounds of regulatory requirements and acceptable risk for activities, operations, and facilities.
+Examples of documents that collectively constitute an authorization basis include: a documented safety analysis, a safety assessment document, a technical safety requirements or similar document, an unreviewed safety question determination or other document(s) generated for maintaining the authorization basis, a safety evaluation report, NEPA documents and environmental permits, PHS documentation, the Building Emergency Plan, the Site-Wide Environmental Impact Statement, and explosives safety site plans.
 These documents have various approval authorities, including DOE, the U.S. Department of Defense, and the State of New Mexico.

-Safety basis documents are part of an authorization basis and the readiness approach is determined by the hazard classification.
-ESH001.1, Integrate ES&H into Work Planning and Execution, defines the requirement necessary to perform formal readiness reviews before the start or restart of an activity, operation, or facility.
-Further, the "Primary Hazard Screening - Safety Basis," "Safety Basis: Accelerators," "Safety Basis: Moderate Hazard and High-Hazard," and "Safety Basis: Nuclear" chapters in the MN471022, ES&H Manual incorporate the MN471017, Safety Basis Manual and delineate specific requirements for maintaining safety basis documents, provides details regarding required documentation, and identifies the authorization authority by hazard classification.
+ESH001.1, Integrate ES&H into Work Planning and Execution, defines the requirement to perform formal readiness reviews before starting or restarting an activity, operation, or facility.
+Safety basis documents are part of an authorization basis process; the readiness approach is determined by the hazard classification.

+The "Safety Basis: Primary Hazard Screening," "Safety Basis: Accelerators," "Safety Basis: Moderate Hazard and High-Hazard," and "Safety Basis: Nuclear" chapters in MN471022, ES&H Manual, delineate requirements for maintaining safety basis documents, provide details on the readiness process, and identify the authorization authority by hazard classification.